 In May 2006, the City of Newport Beach was awarded a planning grant by the California Department of Water Resources through Proposition 50 for the preparation of an IRWMP for the Newport Bay Watershed including data collection, analysis, and formulation of policy and guidelines.
 Though building on some new elements, this Phase II effort incorporated the Phase I Central Orange County IRWMP.

-The County of Orange is currently has completed the third phase of the Central Orange County IRWMP.
+The County of Orange has completed the third phase of the Central Orange County IRWMP.
 Phase III is a compilation and revision of the first two IRWMPs; the information contained in the Phase I and Phase II plans helped to form the basis of the Phase III plan.
 In addition to the COC IRWMP efforts, stakeholders will participate in applying for Proposition 84 grant funding with other Santa Ana River Watershed funding area partners with the Santa Ana Watershed Project Authority (SAWPA).